GHZ protocols enhance frequency metrology despite spontaneous decay

-\paragraph*{Conclusion \& Outlook} We have presented a protocol with low complexity that saturates the QCRB of GHZ states and thus, unexpectedly, results in a significant enhancement compared to the SQL in the presence of spontaneous decay.
+\paragraph*{Conclusion \& Outlook---} We have presented a protocol with low complexity that saturates the QCRB of GHZ states and thus, unexpectedly, results in a substantial enhancement of 1.8 dB compared to the SQL in the presence of spontaneous decay.
 This is achieved by a measurement and estimation scheme that allows to identify and exclude spontaneous emission events in the Ramsey sequence and thus implements an error detection and mitigation scheme to improve frequency metrology.
-Furthermore, the robustness was shown through comprehensive Monte-Carlo simulations of atomic clocks, thereby paving the way for near-term implementations into experimental setups.
-GHZ states are an attractive experimental choice, since in a variation of the protocol involving the entanglement of Zeeman states of equal magnitude but opposite sign, they can be made first order magnetic field insensitive~\cite{Roos2006}, thus eliminate dephasing, the major source of decoherence~\cite{Monz2011}.
+Additionally, we have identified a GHZ-like protocol saturating the OQI for small ensembles and performs closely to it for intermediate ensemble sizes.
+The 2.25 dB gain compared to the SQL results from an unequal superposition of the two maximal Dicke states, which counteracts spontaneous decay during the free evolution time and can be generated by a minor modification of the GHZ state.
+Furthermore, the robustness of these protocols was shown through comprehensive Monte-Carlo simulations of atomic clocks, thereby paving the way for near-term implementations into experimental setups.
+GHZ(-like) states are an attractive experimental choice, since in a variation of the protocol involving the entanglement of Zeeman states of equal magnitude but opposite sign, they can be made first order magnetic field insensitive~\cite{Roos2006}, thus eliminate dephasing, the major source of decoherence~\cite{Monz2011}.
 Furthermore, the shorter optimum probe time compared to CSS reduces loss of contrast and time dilation shifts from motional heating of the ion crystal, thus improving the signal-to-noise ratio and the accuracy of such a clock.
-An open question remains to identify the optimal protocols saturating the OQI.
-However, evidence from numerical optimization suggests that large circuit depths may be required, similar to Refs.~\cite{Kaubruegger2021,Thurtell2022}.
-In this context, investigating the transition from GHZ-like protocols for small ensembles to SSS in the asymptotic limit is of fundamental importance.
+An open question remains to investigate the transition from GHZ-like protocols for small ensembles to SSS in the asymptotic limit.
 In addition to frequency metrology, the findings of this work can be applied to various precision measurements where phase estimation is limited by spontaneous decay.